-- 189. When any individual or authority disregards any of the privileges either of the members or of the National Council, an offence of breach of privilege is committed. - 190.
-Breach of privileges and contempt may include: - a) Reflection on the character and partiality of the Chairperson in the discharge of his/her duty;
+- 189. When any member, person or authority disregards any of the privileges either of the members or of the National Council, an offence of breach of privilege is committed. - 190.
+Breach of privileges and contempt may include: - a) Reflection on the character and partiality of the Chairperson in the discharge of his/her duty; - b) Publication of false or distorted report of the proceedings of the National Council or its Committees; - c) Publication of proceedings of the closed door sittings of the National Council or its Committees without the permission of the Chairperson or the Chairpersons of the concerned Committees; - d) Intimidation of members to influence them in their conduct:

-- b) Publication of false or distorted report of the proceedings of the National Council; - c) Publication of proceedings of the closed door sittings without the permission of the Chairperson; - d) Intimidation of members to influence them in their conduct; - e) Offering bribes to members to influence them in their conduct; - f) Deliberately giving false or misleading evidence or information to the National Council or Committee thereof, by a member or witness; - g) Disobedience to orders of the Chairperson; - h) Obstructing or molesting any person summoned for his/her attendance in the National Council or its Committees; - i) Misconduct in the National Council or its Committees; - j) Presenting false or forged or fabricated documents to the National Council or its Committees; - k) Obstructing or molesting Members of the National Council, officials or ancillary staff of the National Council in the execution of their parliamentary duties; or,

-1) Tampering with documents presented to the National Council or its Committees.
+- e) Offering bribes to members to influence them in their conduct; - f) Deliberately giving false or misleading evidence or information to the National Council or Committee thereof, by a member or witness; - g) Disobedience to orders of the Chairperson; - h) Obstructing or molesting any person summoned for his/her attendance in the National Council or its Committees; - i) Misconduct in the National Council or its Committees; - j) Presenting false or forged or fabricated documents to the National Council or its Committees; - k) Obstructing or molesting Members of the National Council, officials or ancillary staff of the National Council in the execution of their parliamentary duties; or, - 1) Tampering with documents presented to the National Council or its Committees.